10 Tips on Busting Through Your Weight Loss Plateau

-Even taking a week out of your training helps your body and your mind get back on the same page, and the change in mentality and attitude can be just what you need to push harder than ever when you get back to it.
+Taking a week out of your training can help your body and your mind to get back on the same page, and the change in mentality and attitude can be just what you need to push harder than ever when you get back to it.
 Try not to party or relax too hard, but don’t be too strict either.
-Your weight loss has to be healthy, and it will take time.
-Even then, you need to stick you good health! (it’s not a short-term goal)
+Your weight loss has to be healthy, and it will take time but it’s not a short-term goal.

 On the same level, don’t be afraid to make the most of regular cheat days or cheat meals either.
 They’re a great way to use rest days if you get them right, and they can help you out in the long run.